alex-halloran/travel-itinerary-maker/README.md

 ## Implementation Details

-- The application uses the Google Maps JavaScript API for map display
+- The application uses the latest version of the Google Maps JavaScript API
-- Google Places API provides place search and details functionality
+- Google Places API v3 is used for place search, autocomplete, and details functionality
 - Local storage is used to save itineraries in the browser
 - No server-side components are required to run the basic application

+## Google Places API Updates

+This application has been updated to use the latest version of the Google Places API.
+Key changes include:

+- Updated script loading format with the new libraries parameter
+- Added the Autocomplete service for improved search functionality
+- Using the TextSearch method for manual searches
+- More detailed place data retrieval with expanded fields
+- Improved error handling for API-related issues

+## Troubleshooting Common Issues

+- **API Key Errors**: Make sure your API key is correctly entered and has the necessary APIs enabled
+- **"API Not Activated" Error**: You must enable the Places API and Maps JavaScript API in Google Cloud Console
+- **Billing Required**: Google Maps Platform requires billing to be set up (includes $200 monthly free credit)
+- **CORS Issues**: When testing locally, you might need to use a simple web server

 ## Future Enhancements